Steven Beale: 1989–2002

 Steven was born on 26 December 1989; his mother is Cindy Beale (Michelle Collins), and his father is Simon Wicks (Nick Berry).
 Even though Cindy is married to Ian Beale (Adam Woodyatt), she goes so far as to convince Ian that he is Steven's father.
 Simon becomes Steven's godfather, despite knowing that he is his biological father.
 Cindy tells Ian the truth when she and Simon reconcile.
 They leave Walford with Steven in December 1990.

 Ian and Cindy reconcile in 1992, and Ian raises Steven as his son.
-In December 1993, Steven becomes a half-brother when his half sister Lucy Beale and half brother Peter Beale are born to Ian and Cindy.
+In December 1993, Steven's half-siblings, twins Lucy and Peter, are born to Ian and Cindy.
 Unhappy in her marriage, Cindy hires a hitman to kill Ian in 1996, and when this fails, she snatches Steven and Peter and flees to Italy.
 In 1997, Ian tracks her, Steven, and Peter down and kidnaps them back.
 Cindy fights for custody and wins, but on the day she reclaims Steven, Lucy, and Peter, she is arrested when the hitman confesses to the attempted murder of Ian, and Ian gains custody of Steven, Lucy, and Peter.
-She supposedly died of childbirth in prison in November 1998.
+She supposedly died in childbirth in prison in November 1998, giving birth to a daughter, Cindy Jnr.
 Steven alone attends her funeral.

 Steven then grows up with various different stepmothers, and though he grows close to them all, he feels abandoned when they leave.
 When Ian prepares to marry Laura Dunn (Hannah Waterman), Steven is anxious that they too will end up splitting; his fears are realised when he catches Ian kissing Janine Butcher (Charlie Brooks) in 2002.
-Being a quiet, sensitive boy, Steven starts rebelling and skipping school.
+Initially a quiet, sensitive boy, Steven starts rebelling and skipping school.
 When Laura finds out, she confronts Steven, who reveals that Ian had kissed Janine.
 The subsequent rows have a negative effect on Steven; he becomes angry with the world and starts writing poison pen letters to people.
 Ian eventually finds out and confronts Steven.
 Following an argument, Steven goes to his room and overhears Ian calling him "Cindy's little brat!"
-Ian is forced to tell Steven that he is not his natural father.
+Ian is forced to tell Steven that he is not his biological father.
 Distressed and angry, Steven decides to leave Walford to meet Simon, who lives in Auckland, New Zealand.